eric-barch/dots/README.md

 - LSP warnings/errors and other virtual text should wrap instead of overflowing pane.
 - Keymap that jumps to next line with an LSP error
 - Explore replacing telescope with fzf lua
+- Make directional keys NOT repeat so I actually start using other methods to jump around page

+### Tmux

+- Character-wise visual mode selection seems to be unavailable... not sure when I broke that.